logicfish/mobamb/README.md

-enter and leave are the only capabilities that do not result in the creation of a new software task, and are processed inline by a dedicated machine thread ensuring that mobility is synchronous.
-The pi states are also updated here, and this includes three operations: input, output and extrude. extrude is a special operation. a single visible extrusion (defined by the environment) is exposed to each process. the extrude operator returns the name of a pi channel which can then be used to transmit data
+enter and leave are the only capabilities that do not result in the creation of a new software task, and are processed inline by a dedicated machine thread (per-host) ensuring that mobility is synchronous.
+The pi states are also updated here, and this includes three operations: input, output and extrude.

+extrude is a special operation. a single visible extrusion (defined by the environment) is exposed to each process. the extrude operator returns the name of a pi channel which can then be used to transmit data